hernad/harbour/HARBOUR_AND_ME.md

 ### Bosnian War

 During the [Bosnia War](https://en.wikipedia.org/wiki/Bosnian_War), I was worked as programmer in [Bosnian Army](https://en.wikipedia.org/wiki/Army_of_the_Republic_of_Bosnia_and_Herzegovina), [3rd Corps (Zenica)](https://en.wikipedia.org/wiki/3rd_Corps_of_the_Army_of_the_Republic_of_Bosnia_and_Herzegovina).
-We had got a task to implement project of personal evidence with the program produced by the team from [2nd Corps (Tuzla)](https://en.wikipedia.org/wiki/2nd_Corps_of_the_Army_of_the_Republic_of_Bosnia_and_Herzegovina).
-Before the ond the project, the connections with the  Tuzla's development team have had broken.
+We have got a task to implement project of personal evidence with the program produced by the team from [2nd Corps (Tuzla)](https://en.wikipedia.org/wiki/2nd_Corps_of_the_Army_of_the_Republic_of_Bosnia_and_Herzegovina).
+Before the end the project, the connections with the  Tuzla's development team have  broken.
 At the time, there were not internet, no usable [LAN networks](https://en.wikipedia.org/wiki/NetWare).
-Only computers with few MB of RAM with [`DOS`](https://en.wikipedia.org/wiki/Disk_operating_system) installed, war, lack of food and cigarettes, and destruction.
+Only computers with few MB of RAM with [`DOS`](https://en.wikipedia.org/wiki/Disk_operating_system) installed, war, lack of food and cigarettes, and large-scale destruction.

 ### My first Clipper project

 Let's go back to the personal evidence project.
 Small part of application were provided with source code, the rest only with binary object files (closed-source).
-Because of those `closed-source` parts, As we already anticipated many necessary changes covered by closed parts, It was obvious that we cannot deploy the application to our units.
-It was clear "hit to the wall".
+As we already anticipated many necessary changes covered by closed parts, we have understood that we cannot deploy the application to our units.
+It was clear "Hit to the wall"!
 We have invested a lot of energy to know the application, and application was good.
-Nevertheless, the evitable direction of project was cancellation!
+Nevertheless, the project was on the path to be cancelled!

-At the time, I was 22 years old.
+At the time, I was 23 years old.
 I was young, energetic, overly confident.
 I was brave with my decisions mostly because I was `unaware` of consequences.
 So I proposed to my chef to rewrite closed part of the application.
 Even the proposal was not smart, it was accepted.
 The reason was simple: `We had no better choice`.

 The application was built with [`Clipper compiler`](https://en.wikipedia.org/wiki/Clipper_(programming_language)), tool totally unknown to me utill that time.
-Comparing to my beloved [`Turbo Pascal`](https://en.wikipedia.org/wiki/Turbo_Pascal) Clipper was somekind `ugly`, but really efficient.
+Comparing to my beloved [`Turbo Pascal`](https://en.wikipedia.org/wiki/Turbo_Pascal) Clipper was somekind `ugly`, but really effecient.
 It was already set out-of-the box for database processing (more precisely "data tables" processing).
 Data tables manipulation (create, update, search) were integrated into language.
 That was really great feature.

-As you suppose, the crazy adventure of software rewrite had "happy end" after few months.
+The crazy adventure of software rewrite have had "happy end" after few months.
 I was really proud.
 As a side effect, I have learned Clipper a lot.
 The most important, my work was very soon have proven at the `battlefield` - used by real users.

-###  After the War in Bosnia, I have catched [PTSD](https://en.wikipedia.org/wiki/Posttraumatic_stress_disorder) caused by [Vendor-lock in](https://en.wikipedia.org/wiki/Vendor_lock-in) (closed-source) sindrom :)
+###  year: 1998; After the War in Bosnia, I have catched [PTSD](https://en.wikipedia.org/wiki/Posttraumatic_stress_disorder) caused by [Vendor-lock in](https://en.wikipedia.org/wiki/Vendor_lock-in) sindrom :)

 The moment after ["Dayton Agreement"](https://en.wikipedia.org/wiki/Dayton_Agreement) I have applied for releasing from the Army, and started my software development company.
 I have developed accounting software which was quite successful at the begin.
-But then troubles have started...
+But soon we have been in troubles ...

 The GUI applications era started.
-Microsoft finally made [Windows](https://en.wikipedia.org/wiki/Windows_3.1x) quite usable.
+Microsoft finally made [Windows OS](https://en.wikipedia.org/wiki/Windows_3.1x) quite usable.
 Our clients have started to use `Word` and `Excel` :).
 The list of requestes which we couldn't address was continously raising mostly because the **limits of our developer's toolset**.
 We have explored other tools, especially [Delphi](https://en.wikipedia.org/wiki/Delphi_(software)).
 But, we hadn't achieved some substantional results.
 We produced some tools ([ptxt](https://github.com/bringout-fmk/ptxt), [delphirb](https://github.com/bringout-fmk/delphirb) ) to patch critical deficiencies of our Clipper DOS-based applications, but nothing substantional.
-We put large efforts, but we hadn't `resources` to write our applications from sratch!
+We put large efforts, but we hadn't `resources` to rewrite our applications from sratch!

 Our business strongly declined.
 One of the crucial factors was the fact that our essential tool closed-source.
-The Clipper's acquisition made 1992 (from Nantucket Corporation to Computer Associates - C) was great deal for the seller 190 million USD), but begin of the end for the Clipper itself.
+The Clipper's acquisition made 1992 (from Nantucket Corporation to Computer Associates - CA) was great deal for the seller 190 million USD), but begin of the end for the Clipper itself.
-When I now read the name `CA` I feal deap frustration and anger.
+When I now read the name **"CA"** I feal deap frustration and anger.
 But, that is the business.
 The businesses start and fail.
-Every client put itself on the risk when chose the product.
+Every client put itself on the risk when chose the vendor and product.

 ## year 2000: Linux and open-source software

 Here in Bosnia, after the war, we had 5-10 years delay in every aspect comparing to the rest of the world.
 So, our internet era started around year 2000.
 That was the time when I have started learn linux.
 Linux was the thing!
 Operating system free of vendor-lock in.
 Even more important: **developer tools free of vendor-lock in**!
-After my personal vendor-lock in CA-Clipper disaster, all of my evaluations were influenced by that fact.
+After my personal vendor-lock with disaster, all of my evaluations were influenced by that fact.
 That have formed my strong opinion:

 	Developer's essentential tools have to be open-source software!